k2-fsa/icefall/egs/librispeech/ASR/RESULTS.md

 See <https://github.com/k2-fsa/icefall/pull/330>

-Note models in `pruned_transducer_stateless` and `pruned_transducer_stateless2`
-have about 80 M parameters.
+Note that models in `pruned_transducer_stateless` and `pruned_transducer_stateless2` have about 80 M parameters.

-The notations `large` and `medium` below are from the [Conformer](https://arxiv.org/pdf/2005.08100.pdf) paper, where the large model has about 188 M parameters and the medium model has 30.8 M parameters.
+The notations `large` and `medium` below are from the [Conformer](https://arxiv.org/pdf/2005.08100.pdf) paper, where the large model has about 118 M parameters and the medium model has 30.8 M parameters.

 #### Large